linux-china/jenv/README.md

 ## autorun.sh
 autorun.sh is a script under candidate home, and jenv will execute the script automatically.
 In the autorun.sh, you can update LD_LIBRARY_PATH or create alias.

+### post-install.sh

+post-install.sh is a script under canidate home, and jenv will execute the script after install or update

 ## Install local candidates
 If you want to add custom candidate into jenv, please create candidates_local under $HOME/.jenv/db/ directory and input candidate name.